Dynatrace/dynatrace-otel-collector/docs/releasing.md

 **Note:**

-After the release is completed, please do not forget to merge the automated renovate version update PRs for `dynatrace-otel-collector` and `opentelemetry-operator` in the dynatrace-docs repository.
+After the release is completed, please do not forget to merge the automated renovate version update PRs for `dynatrace-otel-collector`, `opentelemetry-collector`, `opentelemetry-collector-contrib` and `opentelemetry-operator` in the dynatrace-docs repository.
 Please be aware that automatic creation of these PRs by renovate-bot might take a few hours.